Amazon Advertising Bible: ins and outs from a PPC evangelist

 Optimization mistakes

-Disclaimer: if you are carrying out an aggressive strategy, you might want to overspend on unprofitable keywords to exploit the ranking boost derived from the super-URL.
+If you are carrying out an aggressive strategy, you might want to overspend on unprofitable keywords to exploit the ranking boost derived from the super-URL.

 Don’t know what I’m talking about?
 Book a strategic digital marketing consultancy with me.
 I’ll teach you everything in a one-on-one video call.